mdragone1/ESP32-IoT-Workshop/docs/part3/NODERED.md

 - Your instance of Node-RED may includes just a small subset of Node-RED nodes.
 The Node-RED palette can be extended with over one thousand additional nodes for different devices and functionality.
 These NPM nodes can be browsed at <http://flows.nodered.org>.

-If you are using FRED, you will need to select "Add or Remove Nodes" from the Tools menu, on the leftmost tab.
+Most Node-Red instances will allow you to add or remove nodes from the tools menu, just look at the documentation available for your installation.
 You will be able to search available nodes, by category, and you will be able to install the ones you want, simply by selecting them.

 ### Step 4 - How to Import a Prebuilt Flow from GitHub